Harden’s 41 points lead Rockets over Suns 108-102

 It’s Houston’s franchise-record 10th straight win over the Suns, and the Rockets have won 10 of their last 11 games overall.

-They were up by 2 after two free throws by Harden with about four minutes to go.
+They were up by two after two free throws by Harden with about four minutes to go.
 He hit his head on the court after being knocked down on a hard foul by Deandre Ayton about 90 seconds after that, but got up and made two more free throws.

 Mikal Bridges missed a 3 for the Suns and Harden added a jumper on the other end to make it 102-96 with about two minutes remaining.